theopak/TSA-2011/README.md

 * 11 MAY - Began full conversion to WordPress theme.
 Added/modified/removed files as appropriate for a WP theme.
 Moved current pages to /dev/pages/ and entered their data into a temporary WP install.
 Will export pages when the theme is ready for production install.
 * 12 MAY - Mackenzie A - expanded Course Catalog to include level 2+ classes.
 Theo Pak - more content added to temp WP install, smooth scrolling added (jQuery), minor bug fixes.
 * 13 MAY - Pics of the CAD and Biotech rooms taken after school, 360-panorama of Tech room created (will convert to quicktime interactive panorama at a later time with more software - a flat jpeg is good enough for now). some content from HP TSA joomla blog added to WP image. more content added. aesthetic changes.
 * 14 MAY - Set up WordPress on site (http://tsa.theopak.com).
 This will be the URL of the final submission.
-Imported existing db, now using working copy. sidebar added. various aesthetic and funcitonality improvements.
+Imported existing db, now using working copy. sidebar added. various aesthetic and funcitonality improvements. smoothScroll, slimbox2, and typekit added.
+* 15 MAY - Content added. js fixed and cleaned. aesthetic improvements. incorperated Diego's contributions. added a new page to the 'Webmaster Challenge 2011' section. built, re-uploaded to server, and submitted for competition.